By Anita Wallgren, Hillcrest Elementary Class of 1966, Central High School Class of 1972

 Years later, I learned Mathias Alten came with his parents from Germany in 1889 (when he was 17) where they lived on the west side of Grand Rapids.
 A few years later, with support from his wife’s family, Mathias and wife Bertha operated a wallpaper, paint and artist supply store.
 He trained as a fine painter and achieved popular success and critical acclaim.
 Alten’s naturalistic scenes often featured his wife, daughters, and flowers from their garden.
 Notable works have been on view at Spectrum Health Butterworth Hospital for many years.
 Alten worked and painted major works in Spain, California, and New England, very different from Western Michigan settings such as Reeds Lake, field and farm scenes, and Lake Michigan.
 Through his decades of artistic development and international travel, he often highlighted working animals and working people.

 I was happy to find out that public appreciation for Mathias Alten’s work continues to grow.
-The extensive personal collection of George and Barbara Gordon moved to the Grand Valley State University Robert C. Pew Center, 401 Fulton St. West, and is enhanced by family photographs, letters, and personal items given by Anita, her sisters, and others.
+The extensive personal collection of George and Barbara Gordon moved to the Grand Valley State University Robert C. Pew Center, 401 Fulton St. West, and is enhanced by family photographs, letters, and personal items given by Anita, and others.
 About Mathias J. Alten at GVSU.

 While in Grand Rapids, I visited Nathan Kemler, director of the GVSU galleries and collections.
 Kemler enthusiastically talked about Mathias Alten’s professional distinctions, pointed out several gifts from Anita Gilleo and the family, and described a new project in the works: a life- sized bronze sculpture of Mathias Alten and accompanying phone app that will enable visitors to converse with him.